-Spokane County Democrats to pay campaign-finance violation fines
+Spokane Democrats to pay campaign finance violation fines

 The attorney general's office filed a lawsuit in May 2017 against the committee, former chair Jim CastroLang, and former treasurer Justin Galloway, alleging failure to file timely disclosure reports of contributions and expenditures, as well as salary payments to CastroLang.

-OLYMPIA — The Washington state attorney general’s office says the Spokane County Democratic Central Committee, its former chair and executive director and former treasurer will pay combined fines of nearly $50,000 for campaign-finance violations.
+OLYMPIA, Wash.
+(AP) — The attorney general’s office says the Spokane County Democratic Central Committee, its former chair and executive director and former treasurer will pay combined fines of nearly $50,000 for campaign finance violations.

 The attorney general’s office filed a lawsuit in May 2017 against the committee, former chair Jim CastroLang, and former treasurer Justin Galloway, alleging failure to file timely disclosure reports of contributions and expenditures, as well as salary payments to CastroLang.